Domestic violence or physical violence, whether to control, to hurt or due to a personal loss of self-control, is not to be tolerated.

 After safety has been established, it may be possible to recover from past injury and injustice and if desired reconcile and reestablish a healthy and respectful relationship.

 People can and do change — but not always.
 It is your choice to attempt reconciliation when the physical abuse has stopped, but be prepared to end the relationship if the abuse resumes.

 If you are in a situation where your safety is uncertain or is threatened, you need to get immediate help.

-Reach out to others and together develop a "safety plan" to help you protect yourself and your loved ones.
-The details of your "safety plan" will be customized to your particular situation and resources available.
+Reach out to others and together develop a 'safety plan' to help you protect yourself and your loved ones.
+The details of your 'safety plan' will be customized to your particular situation and the resources available.
 You need to seek out the appropriate authorities and professionals to help you put together your safety plan.